 And so we conclude Heavy Metal Week with a stone cold classic.
 An irrefutable corner stone of the genre.
 Metallica’s showstopper One from 1989’s …And Justice For All.

 Metal is opera which uses rock and roll’s tools.
-It puts them up on the stage and lets the fans loose in the pit.
-But it is opera.
+It puts them up on the stage and lets the fans lose in the pit.
+Even still, make no mistake, it is opera.
 It is high art indeed.

 Metallica have been the Daddies of metal for 30 years.
-And rightly so.
+Quite rightly so in my ever so ‘umble.
 Their respect for the genre, it’s founders, it’s fans and it’s conventions have all taken their turns at the front of the Metallifesto over the years.
 They’ve honoured their forebears Motörhead, Maiden, Sabbath, Diamond Head, Thin Lizzy.
-They’ve diversified with country tinged ballads, obscure art projects, 3D Cinema and setting records.
+They’ve diversified with country tinged ballads, obscure art projects, 3D Cinema and setting world records.

 The first time I really paid attention to them was when I purchased this single.
 A pound from the bargain bin in Martin’s.
 There were 5 copies.
 Me, Ben, Mark, Hugh and Fizz all bought one.

 It did all the things an Iron Maiden single did.
 It told a story, a war story.
 It had complex guitar parts and a cool picture on the front.
 But something set it apart.
 It was a cold austere sounding record.
 The music sounded chiselled in marble not rough and hewn by nature.
 It was clipped in the bass area.
 And the drums were complex and busy trying to not sound like drums but like machine guns.